 Westminster Abbey’s triforium is poised to get a lot more visitors…

 They say good things come to those who wait.
-But if you’ve been waiting to get a glimpse inside Westminster Abbey’s old triforium, you’ve missed a hefty chunk of human history in the process.
-Luckily, your wait is over, as the hidden gallery has finally opened for public viewing – for the first time since it was built, way back in the 13th century.
+But if you’ve been waiting to get a glimpse inside Westminster Abbey’s old triforium, you’ve missed a hefty chunk of human history in the process: 700 years, in fact!
+Luckily, your wait is over, as the hidden gallery opened for public viewing this summer – for the first time since it was built, way back in the 13th century.
 Patience is a virtue, you know…

 It’s a stunning addition to Westminster Abbey, which was admittedly a pretty big deal already.
 But the ace up this place’s sleeve is the view back across the nave, described by poet John Betjeman as the best in Europe.
 All in all, it seems like it was worth the wait.
 Having said that, lets all keep our fingers crossed that Big Ben isn’t shuttered away for quite as long, shall we?